Rozanova/App-Design/Syllabus.md

 - Students will critique the work of other students and ask constructive questions that will encourage critical thinking about app features and design decisions.

+- Students will also get a chance to discuss creative career paths.